-The World Economic Forum (WEF) was held in January 22-25, where Dmitry Samartsev, CEO at BI.ZONE, co-moderated a working discussion on cybersecurity named “Private corporations vs cybercrime: success through collaboration”, following with an in-depth look at issues and challenges of digitalization.
+The World Economic Forum (WEF, Forum) was held on January 22–25, where Dmitry Samartsev, BI.ZONE CEO, co-moderated a working discussion on cybersecurity “Private Corporations vs Cybercrime: Success through Collaboration”, following with an in-depth look at issues and challenges of digitalization.

-Being one of the main line-ups at the event, the working discussion “Private corporations vs cybercrime: success through collaboration” was held at the 49th annual WEF session on the 23rd of January and hosted by Stanislav Kuznetsov, Deputy Chairman of the Executive Board of Sberbank and Dmitry Samartsev, CEO of BI.ZONE.
-The participants discussed current prevalent challenges of the digital sphere and put forth schemes for international cooperation in the fight against cyberthreats.
+Being one of the main lineups at the event, the working discussion “Private Corporations vs Cybercrime: Success through Collaboration” was held at the 49th annual WEF session on January 23 and hosted by Stanislav Kuznetsov, Deputy Chairman of the Executive Board of Sberbank, and Dmitry Samartsev, BI.ZONE CEO.
+The participants discussed current prevalent challenges of the digital sphere and put forth schemes for international cooperation in the fight against cyber threats.

 Stanislav Kuznetsov, Deputy Chairman of the Executive Board of Sberbank

-Cybercrime makes the shortlist of key global risks — according to WEF — potentially costing the global community $8 trillion by 2022.
-The participants of this discussion have reached a consensus in that in order to successfully combat such crimes, an effective international collaboration is paramount, on state level as well as in the daily grind of private corporations.
-The core of this collaboration may be, of many things — trusted platforms for regular exchange of data on cyberthreats.
-For it is the sharing of information and continuous liaison between the state and business that has the potential to provide effective capabilities in countering cybercriminals.
+Cybercrime makes the shortlist of key global risks—according to the Forum—potentially costing the global community $8 trillion by 2022.
+The participants of this discussion have reached a consensus in that in order to successfully combat such crimes, an effective international collaboration is paramount, on a state level as well as in the daily grind of private corporations.
+The core of this collaboration may be, of many things—trusted platforms for regular exchange of data on cyber threats.
+It is the sharing of information and continuous liaison between the state and business that has the potential to provide effective capabilities in countering cybercriminals.

-On a side note, the participants of the meetup touched on the operations of the Centre for Cybersecurity — C4C — founded by WEF, and solemnly presented at the 2018 session in Davos.
+On a side note, the participants of the meetup touched on the operations of the Centre for Cybersecurity (C4C) founded by the Forum, and solemnly presented at the 2018 session in Davos.

-The working discussion was attended by members of the WEF’s Centre for Cybersecurity, along with a myriad international companies and organization, of whom were Mastercard, Bank of America, KPMG, Siemens, Microsoft, Avaada Group, Cloudflare, Vostok and many others.
+The working discussion was attended by members of the WEF’s Centre for Cybersecurity, along with a myriad international companies and organizations, of whom were Mastercard, Bank of America, KPMG, Siemens, Microsoft, Avaada Group, Cloudflare, Vostok, and many others.

-The dialogue about possible vectors for cybersecurity development within the scope of the WEF continued into January 24th during a panel discussion on Futureproofing Cybersecurity, which was also attended by BI.ZONE’s Chief Executive Director, Dmitry Samartsev.
+The dialog about possible vectors for cybersecurity development within the scope of the Forum continued into January 24 during a panel discussion on futureproofing cybersecurity, which was also attended by BI.ZONE CEO Dmitry Samartsev.
 The main focus of the discussion was the evident lack of mechanisms of information exchange, on a national level, between industries as well as on a global scale.
-A trusted and user-friendly system for sharing information across nations is thought to smoothen and adapt the plethora of experiences, expertise and assets of potential users, all to establish a united front against cyberthreats.
+A trusted and user-friendly system for sharing information across nations is thought to smoothen and adapt the plethora of experiences, expertise, and assets of potential users, all to establish a united front against cyber threats.